mark-kimmerman/orbital-playground/README.md

 -   [x] Make the space station orbit
 -   [x] Make sure the bodies are centered around their center
 -   [x] Add in a spaceship
+-   [x] Add front and side thrusters to the spaceship
+-   [x] Add rotation to bodies